Luxocracy/NeatPlates/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

-**What version of the game you are experiencing the issue with:**
-Live/Retail, TBC, Classic

 **Additional context**
 Add any other context about the problem here.